ycj28c/Feagen/README.md

       And Go to the Normal login section
       Then You can see the welcome page
 ```
-Then we code each "When", "And", "Then", such as
+Then we code each "When", "And", "Then", "Given" such as
 ```
     @When("^Go to the Normal login section\\.$") public HomePage go_to_the_Normal_login_section() throws Throwable {